rajasegar/eax/README.md

 ### Can I export the data from the lists?
 Yes.
 You can press 'e' to export your data from the lists in CSV format.
 It will prompt for a file name.
-But at present only the data from the `File Sizes` pages can be exported.
+But at present only the data from the `File Sizes` and `Build Assets` pages can be exported.
 We are working on to add export feature to more lists.